Joseph M. Monks

-Joseph M. Monks (born February 21, 1968, Queens, New York, U.S.) is an American writer and the world's first visually impaired feature film director, best known for co-creating the cult phenomena horror comic book, Cry For Dawn.
+Joseph M. Monks (February 21, 1968–August 19, 2023) was an American writer and the world's first visually impaired feature film director, best known for co-creating the cult phenomena horror comic book Cry For Dawn.

 Biography

 Monks, with fellow Queens-native Joseph Michael Linsner, co-created Cry For Dawn (1989–1992), an American horror comic book anthology.
 Linsner and Monks created Cry For Dawn Productions to publish the book; the publisher, based in Valley Stream, New York, also released other comics in the period 1989 to 1993.

 Cry For Dawn Productions dissolved in late 1993, and shortly thereafter Monks founded his own publishing company, known variously as CFD Productions, C.F.D.
 Productions, or CreativeForce Designs & Productions.
 With his new publisher, Monks became a driving force in independent horror comics, launching NightCry, Tales of the Dead, and several one-shots.
 Notable creators published by CFD included Dan Brereton (in That Chemical Reflex, 1994), Brian Michael Bendis (in Noir Quarterly, 1995), and John Cassaday (in No Profit for the Wise, 1996).
 Monks' own comics writing appeared in NightCry, In Rage and Tales of the Dead.

 Monks closed down CFD Productions in 1997 and started up Chanting Monks Studios in 1998, launching titles such as The Night Terrors, also featuring Bernie Wrightson and William Stout; Gory Lori, a modern-day zombie apocalypse series illustrated by Jeff Salisbury and Mike Koneful; and the horror anthology Zacherley's Midnight Terrors, a tribute to TV horror host John Zacherle, with art by the likes of Basil Gogos, Ken Kelly, and William Stout.

 In 2002, at age 33, Monks lost his sight as a result of diabetic retinopathy.
 In December of that year, he completed his first anthology of original fiction, Stuff Out'a My Head, released by Chanting Monks Press.
 The anthology featured illustrations by Bernie Wrightson and others.